 Now that you can see some of the complexities of achieving the ideal temperature for art storage, wouldn’t make sense to consult with an HVC expert about the best options to protect your artwork or other valuable collections?
 Not doing so, could lead to a costly loss.

 Do you have older HVAC or commercial refrigeration equipment?
-Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC and commercial refrigeration systems for decades) becomes illegal in less than 3 years.
+Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC and commercial refrigeration systems for decades) will be phased out come January 2020.
 Get informed about how this change impacts you with this information bulletin.
 R22 Refrigerant Phase Out: Do You Need to Replace Your AC?.